Most people spend around $1,0001 on a new mattress with $500-$1,500 being the mid-range2.

 All in all, I can definitely recommend the Big Barker dog bed if it doesn’t break the bank for you.
 The certifications and the fact that it’s made in the USA are major selling points for me.

-I might prefer a natural undyed cotton fabric and swapping foam (even if it’s US-made) for natural rubber as it’s used for regular mattresses but that’s my personal preference.
+Personally, I prefer a 100% natural cotton fabric (preferably undyed) and would swap the foam (even if it’s US-made) for natural latex, but that’s my personal preference.

-That ties into overall sustainability as I’d love to see recycled material in the covers/liners or perhaps a take-back guarantee so the foam can be recycled in-house.
-Another idea would be running the manufacturing process on green energy.
+That ties into overall sustainability as I’d love to see recycled material in the covers/liners, a take-back guarantee with recycling in-house, or fully relying on green energy for the manufacturing process.

 If you don’t replace it due to changing trends or your dog chews it apart, I’m pretty sure it will hold up longer than most other beds out there.